puzzle/ops-techlab-rancher/labs/65_sharehelmcharts.md

 ## Share it with git

-There acutally is a much simpler way to share your custom helm/rancher charts.
-It is possible to add it to github and install it from there.
+There actually is a much simpler way to share your custom Helm/Rancher charts.
+It is possible to add it to Github and install it from there.

-1. Initialize a new git repository inside the mychart chart.
+1. Initialize a new Git repository inside the mychart chart.
     ```bash
     $ git init
     ```
-2. Set the username and email for the git configuration.
+2. Set the username and email for the Git configuration.
     ```bash
     $ git config --global user.email "you@example.com"
     $ git config --global user.name "Your Name"